-LESD 015 JAIL INTELLIGENCE GATHER-ING
+LESD 015 JAIL INTELLIGENCE GATHERING

-Familiarizies students with the principles of analytical interviewing, enabling enhancement of abilities and success during interviews.
+Familiarizes students with the principles of analytical interviewing to enhancement their ability and success during interviews in the custody environment.

 LESD 016 BASIC REPORT WRITING SKILLS

 Provides students with the basic report writing skills needed to investigate and write reports.
 Uses written exercises and practical application to assist the students in basic report writing skills and techniques.